carrot69/keep-presence/README.md

 # Keep Presence

-This is a Python tool that allows you to move the mouse or press the shift keyboard key if it detects that you didn't move the mouse in a settled space of time.
+This program moves the mouse or press a keyboard key when it detects that you are away.
+If you are using your computer, it won't do anything.
+Useful to trick your machine to think you are still working with it.

 ## Installation